platformsh/platformsh-docs/reference/toolstacks/python/README.md

 disk: 512
 ```

-## Using Python 3.5+ asyncio module
+## Using the asyncio module

 The above Gunicorn based WSGI example can be modified to
-use Python 3.5+ asyncio module.
+use the Python 3.5+ asyncio module.

 1. Change the `type` to `python:3.5`.
 2. Change the start command to use asyncio.